wasdkhan/wasdkhan.github.io/_posts/2020-01-27-building-car-recognition-part-2.markdown

 layout: post
 comments: true
 title:  "Building a Car Model Classifier (Part 2)"
-excerpt: "Web scraping to build an Image Dataset and Training a Model"
+excerpt: "Web scraping to build an Image Dataset and Training a Model."
 date:   2020-01-27 2:30:00 -0400
 ---